 Results

-***Please note that these are preliminary results and are based on incomplete data

-The comparative genomic analysis yielded significant insights, as exemplified by the genes ThyA and PNPase.
-The results from the BLAST analysis for these genes highlight key metrics crucial for understanding genetic similarities.
-Each result in the raw data output from the python script described in Methodology included the following information:
+The comparative genomic analysis yielded significant insights for different target genes across different species.
+The results from the BLAST analysis for these genes highlight key metrics crucial for understanding genetic similarities, outlined below:

 Title: The title in a BLAST result provides information about the matching sequence.
 It typically includes the GenBank identifier, the type of nucleotide or protein sequence, and the source organism.
 For example, a title could read, "gi|1012291606|gb|CP014867.1| Organism X, complete genome," indicating the specific sequence in the GenBank database that matches the query.